 Do not wait until a day or two before your writing assignment is due to make an appointment.
-Make the appointment early.
+Make your appointment early.
 If you wait, you may not be able to get an appointment.
-In addition, becoming a better writer takes time and practice.
-You may need more than one appointment to see any real improvement in your writing or your paper.
+In addition, you may need more than one appointment to see any real improvement in your writing.

-Students who come to the ARC can receive help with APA, MLA, or Chicago documentation, but the writing tutors will not edit an entire reference page, works cited page, or bibliography.
-Instead, the tutor will check two or three references with the student to learn whether the writer is doing them correctly.
-Then, the student is expected to check the remainder of his/her references.
-If the class instructor expects the student to write the paper in a specific editorial style, the student (not the ARC tutor) is responsible for that information.
-For example, certain disciplines (e.g., nursing) require both APA documentation and APA editorial style.
-Writing tutors will only help with APA documentation and will read the paper for general writing style.
+You can receive help with APA, MLA, or Chicago documentation, but the writing tutors will not edit an entire reference page, works cited page, or bibliography.
+Instead, the tutor will check two or three references with you to learn whether you are doing them correctly.
+You are expected to check the remainder of your references.

 All WJU students should have equal access to ARC tutors.
-If you wish to meet with a tutor on a weekly basis for a particular subject, please schedule your next appointment after you attend your current appointment.
+If you wish to meet with a tutor on a weekly basis for a particular subject, please schedule your next appointment after you have attended your current appointment.

-The ARC can neither provide nor recommend academic peer tutors to anyone not currently enrolled in courses at Wheeling Jesuit University.
-Moreover, ARC tutors cannot be responsible for tutoring content for courses taken at other institutions, even if the student is enrolled in other WJU classes.
-The ARC tutors are hired with the recommendation of a WJU instructor to tutor for a specific WJU course for students enrolled in that class.
-Non-WJU students who require a tutor will need to seek out the available tutoring resources in the community.
+The ARC can neither provide nor recommend academic peer tutors to anyone who is not currently enrolled in courses at Wheeling Jesuit University.
+Moreover, ARC tutors cannot provide tutoring for courses taken at other institutions, even if you are enrolled in other WJU classes.